7ka-Hiira/ccid-tools/README.md

 ## Usage

-### Generate an entity
+### Generate an Entity

 ```sh
 $ ./ccid-tools keygen
 ```

-### Vanity key generation
+### Vanity Key Generation

-You'll get Mnemonics and Addresses
+You can get mnemonics and addresses

-Examples
+#### Examples

-- Generate CCID starts with 12345 and Japanese mnemonic
+- Generate CCIDs starting with con12345 and using a Japanese mnemonic

 ```sh
 $ ./ccid-tools vanity-search --starts-with 2345 --lang ja
 ```

-- Generate CCID containing abcdef (case-sensitive) with 3 threads, stop when one is found
+- Generate a CCID containing 'xyz' (case-sensitive) using 3 threads, stopping when one is found

 ```sh
 $ ./ccid-tools vanity-search --contains xyz -j3 --stop-when-found --case-sensitive
 ```

-- Generate CCID where the 5 characters following the 'con1' and the last 5 characters are numbers
+- Generate CCIDs where the 5 characters after 'con1' and the last 5 characters are numbers

 ```sh
 $ ./ccid-tools vanity-search --regex "^con1\d{5}.*\d{5}$"